gmcgath/songid/README.txt

-The songid project is intended to let librarians, archivists, researchers, and anyone else with a lot of sound tracks to identify crowdsource the identification.
+The songid project is intended to let librarians, archivists, researchers, and anyone else with a lot of sound tracks to "nichesource" their identification.

 Copyright 2014 Gary McGath, except as noted for specific files.